copyright © 2012-2014 Frank Sergeant

 Again, note that with small font sizes, you may not be able to see much difference between left and full justification when you view these examples on the Kindle.
 If you don’t see a difference, try increasing the font size.

-The <quote> and </quote> tags set off a section of text to be displayed with a wider margin.
-This is handy for quotations.
+a section of text to be displayed with a wider margin.
+This is handy

-This is a second paragraph within
+<quote> This paragraph is in a quote block.
+This is a second paragraph within a quote block. </quote>

 The above example would be rendered as shown below: